ChrisMilner/android-version-increment-action/README.md

 ### `name-increment-type`

-The increment type, alters the `versionName` update as described above.
+The increment type, alters how the `versionName` is updated as described above.

 ## Example Usage